ML-based approach to classification and generation of structured light propagation in turbulent media: Beam propagation in random media

 where $u(z,x)$ denotes the complex beam envelope, $z$ is the longitudinal propagation coordinate, and $x\in\mathbb{R}^2$ is the transverse coordinate.
 The parameter $k$ denotes the carrier wavenumber, $\Delta_x$ is the transverse Laplacian, and $\nu(z,x)$ denotes the random potential.
 The potential is modeled by a mean-zero stationary random process with correlation length $l$ and standard deviation parameter $\sigma$.

 The initial condition $u_0(x)$ is modeled as a superposition of Laguerre-Gaussian (LG) modes, which form an orthogonal basis carrying OAM~\cite{Avramov-Zamurovic:23}.
-In cylindrical coordinates $(\rho,\theta)$, the field distribution of a single LG mode at the source plane ($z=0$) is expressed as:
+In cylindrical coordinates $(\rho,\varphi)$, the field distribution of a single LG mode at the source plane ($z=0$) is expressed as:

 where $w_0$ is the beam waist radius, $L_p^{(|l|)}$ is the generalized Laguerre polynomial with radial index $p$ and topological charge $l$.
-In our dataset, we construct the source alphabet by superposing four distinct basis modes: $(p,l)\in\{(0,1),(1,4),(0,-6),(1,8)\}$ (Figure~\ref{fig:dataset_overview}).
+Following \cite{Avramov-Zamurovic:23}, we construct the source alphabet by superposing four distinct basis modes: $(p,l)\in\{(0,1),(1,4),(0,-6),(1,8)\}$ (Fig.~\ref{fig:dataset_overview}).
 After the superposition, the beam is normalized to unit power.

-\paragraph{Numerical propagation via the split-step Fourier method.} In problems involving high frequency wave propagation over long distances, the paraxial equation~\eqref{eq:isequation} is statistically well approximated by the It\^o Schr\"{o}dinger model, where the random potential is replaced by white noise along $z$~\cite{fannjiang2004scalinglimitsbeamwave, garnier2009coupled, bal2025longMMS}.
-We briefly summarize this scaling regime here, with further details given in Appendix~\ref{supp:propmodel}.
+As noted in~\cite{jarrett2024neural}, performance of classifiers vary with choices of such basis modes.
+The present study is restricted to the finite $15$-class alphabet described above; it does not attempt to resolve arbitrary denser choices of $l$, additional radial indices $p$, or all positive and negative topological charges, which are left for future investigation. \paragraph{Numerical propagation via the split-step Fourier method.} In problems involving high frequency wave propagation over long distances, the paraxial equation~\eqref{eq:isequation} is statistically well approximated by the It\^o Schr\"{o}dinger model, where the random potential is replaced by white noise along $z$~\cite{fannjiang2004scalinglimitsbeamwave, garnier2009coupled, bal2025longMMS}.
+We briefly summarize this scaling regime here, with further details expanded in the Supplementary Materials.
+Before stating the rescaled stochastic equation, we introduce the nondimensional parameters used in it.
 Let $\theta\ll 1$ and $k_0=O(1)$ be non-dimensional parameters such that $k=\frac{k_0}{\theta\ell}$.
-For instance, when $k=10^7m$ and $\ell=2\times 10^{-3}m$, this gives $\theta=5k_0\times 10^{-5}$.
-Similarly for $\sigma_0=O(1)$, we assume a sufficiently weak turbulence regime of $\sigma=\sigma_0\theta^\frac32$.
+For instance, when $k=10^7\,\mathrm{m}^{-1}$ and $\ell=2\times 10^{-3}\,\mathrm{m}$, this gives $\theta=5k_0\times 10^{-5}$.
+Similarly for $\sigma_0=O(1)$, we assume a sufficiently weak turbulence regime of $\sigma=\sigma_0\theta^{3/2}$.
 This roughly corresponds to fluctuations in the refractive index of order $10^{-7}-10^{-6}$.
 Anticipating such a separation of scales, we rescale the computational domain as $z\to \frac{\ell z}{\theta}, x\to \ell x$.
-The choice of parameters mentioned above translates to distances in units of $80m$ along $z$ and $2mm$ along $x$.
+The choice of parameters mentioned above translates to distances in units of $80\,\mathrm{m}$ along $z$ and $2\,\mathrm{mm}$ along $x$.
 Asymptotically, this gives the It\^o-Schr\"{o}dinger equation in rescaled coordinates as